jackwelsh007-arch/exposure-value-to-light-value/README.md

 ### 💻 Companion Code (Optional)

-For those who want to see the mathematics in practice, a standalone command-line calculator is included in `main.py` to recreate a digital exposure compensation scale (\(\Delta LV\)).
+For those who want to see the mathematics in practice, a standalone command-line calculator is included in `main.py` to recreate a digital exposure compensation scale $(\(\Delta LV\))$.

 #### 🚀 How to Run It Online Instantly
 1. Download `main.py` from this repository to your computer.